Andreyszn/Andreyszn/README.md

 I might take a bit to get started, but once I'm locked in, I go all-in.
 Focused, chill, and always trying to level up — whether it's through coding, catching a vibe with music, or grinding games late at night.

-Everything I build or learn is for real.
-No shortcuts, just putting in the time.

 ---